 Soylent is one of the first total meal replacement shakes to reach mainstream success.
-And Rob Rhinehart, its inventor, envisioned it as an option that could completely replace eating if someone wanted to.
+And Rob Rhinehart, its inventor, envisioned it to become an option that could completely replace food altogether.

-Throughout its many revisions, Soylent has strived for a product that fuels the human body with exactly what it needs to thrive and be healthy.
+Throughout its many revisions, Soylent has strived for a product that fuels the human body with what it needs to thrive and be healthy.
+Their product line includes:

-I’m going to explain the only 3 reasons why Soylent IS truly healthy.
-But my explanation may shake up what your idea of “healthy” really means.
+I will explain the only three reasons why Soylent IS truly healthy.
+But my explanation may shake up your idea of “healthy.”

-Before I explain the 3 key reasons, we first need to understand what Soylent contains and where it came from.
+Before I explain the three key reasons, we first need to understand what Soylent contains and where it came from.

 My name is Adam Andrewjeski.
 I was what someone in the tech world would call an "early adopter.”
 I've been using soylent since its very early stages.
 The first time I saw a true meal replacement product was when I read about it in the first VICE soylent article back in 2013.